newjersey/navigator.business.nj.gov/content/src/fundings/upskill-free-incumbent.md

 displayName: upskill-free-incumbent
 urlSlug: upskill-free-incumbent
 id: upskill-free-incumbent-worker-training-programs
+sidebarCardBodyText: Upskill offers grants to New Jersey businesses of any size grants to improve existing employees’ skills.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: Upskill offers grants to New Jersey businesses of any size